YolandaThant/Toronto-Real-Estate-Prediction-Datathon/Documentation.md

     <img src="./joint_plot.png"/>
     <figcaption><strong>Fig. 3:</strong> Size vs. price (in 1000s of CAD)</figcaption>
 </figure>
 The joint plot shows a linear positive moderation correlation between the size of the house and the price which makes sense as the price is likely to be higher for a bigger house.
-It can be seen through the figure that as the size of the apartment increases, the data points seem to gradually grow apart suggesting that for apratments that are bigger in size, the prices are more variable compared to smaller apartments whose prices are more similar.
-A possible analysis for the variable proces could be due to the heighbourhood that the apartments are in or the amenities provided.
+It can be seen through the figure that as the size of the apartment increases, the data points seem to gradually grow apart suggesting that for apartments that are bigger in size, the prices are more variable compared to smaller apartments whose prices are more similar.
+A possible analysis for the variable proces could be due to the neighbourhood that the apartments are in or the amenities provided.
 The marginal distribution also provide insights into the individual variables.
 The sizes of the houses show a right skewed distributions suggesting that many of the houses have smaller sizes with an average of 589 square feet, this would mean that most the apartments are within the range of 500-999 which is accurate as Toronto mostly has skyscrappers thereby the explaining the right skewed distribution.

 To visualize the price versus the number of bedrooms in a unit, we utilized a box plot to effectively compare price distributionds across different unit types.
 The box plot allows us to clearly observe the spread of prices, detect outliers, and identify trends in price variability across bedroom categories.
 By using this visualization, we can see how price distributions differ between 0, 1, 2, and 3-bedroom apartments while also highlighting the presence of extreme values.
 The box plot is displayed below: